 Transfer tracker: Here's which Washington State players have announced they're entering the portal

 Nov.
-28—The Pac-12 as its long been known is gone.
+30—The Pac-12 as its long been known is gone.
 Washington State enters an uncertain period in its program's history and should expect to see plenty of roster turnover as consequence.

 Below are the Cougars who have announced their intentions to enter the NCAA transfer portal.
 The portal officially opens on Monday .